HANDMAIDS OF MARY

 Sponsor: Mr. Long

-What They Do: The Flyer is a newsletter published nine times a year by and for the student body.
+What They Do: The Flyer is a newsletter published six times a year by and for the student body.
 It highlights activities, sports and events throughout the year.
 Current news and original content can also be found at www.bcflyer.net.

 YEARBOOK - SPECTRUM